miro-ka/convnet_capstone/report/report.md

 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

-Goal of this project is to build a social image description platform using deep learning.
+Goal of this project is to build a proof of concept for social image description platform using deep learning.
 Users can upload an image that they would like to have described, the image is then surfaced in other users’ streams and one or more users describe it.
 Over time, the system learns associations between words used to describe an image and the visual features found in it, and gets better at predicting descriptions on its own.
 Additionally will be the platform also trained with currently available labeled images (for example Flickr8, Flickr30).

 For a human it takes very little time to recognize, categorize and correctly name an object from an image.
 For a computer this problem is much more complicated, because of the objects can be for example rotated, have different sizes, colors or can be partially hiding another object.
 Currently one of the most used technique for identifying objects from images is deep learning.